pushpabiligiri/git-commands-notes/README.md

 ```bash
 git commit -m "write commit message"
 ```
- 5. Commands to push the project to GitHub main branch
+ 5. Commands to push the project to the GitHub
  ```bash
  git push origin main
  # OR